louthy/language-ext/README.md

 ```
 Even if you don't agree with this non-idiomatic approach, all of the camelCase static functions have fluent variants, so actually you never have to see the 'non-standard' stuff.

+### Getting started

+__Core__

-To use this library, simply include LanguageExt.Core.dll in your project.
+To use this library, simply include `LanguageExt.Core.dll` in your project.
 And then stick this at the top of each cs file that needs it:
 ```C#
 using LanguageExt;
 using static LanguageExt.Prelude;
 ```

 `LanguageExt` contains the types, and `LanguageExt.Prelude` contains the helper functions.
-There is also `LanguageExt.List`, `LanguageExt.Map`, `LanguageExt.Queue`, `LanguageExt.Set`, `LanguageExt.Stack`, and `LanguageExt.Process` (more on those later).
+There is also `LanguageExt.List`, `LanguageExt.Map`, `LanguageExt.Queue`, `LanguageExt.Set` and `LanguageExt.Stack` (more on those later).

+_If you're not using C# 6 yet, then you can still use this library.
+Anywhere in the docs below where you see a camelCase function it can be accessed by prefixing with `Prelude.`_

+__Process__

+To use the `Process` system, include `LanguageExt.Process.dll` and add `using static LanguageExt.Process` to access the camelCase functions.

+### Language issues

 What C# issues are we trying to fix?
 Well, we can only paper over the cracks, but here's a summary: